 For the purpose of these Principles, ‘Investment analysts’ are individuals who evaluate or use financial, economic or statistical data as part of the professional practice of financial analysis, investment management, portfolio management, securities analysis, investment counselling, or other similar professions.

 The ACIIA Principles consist of Fundamental Principles which lay down fundamental ethical behaviour for investment analysts and Specific Key Principles, which apply these Fundamental Principles to investment analysts’ activities.
 Lastly, Key Recommendations have been defined as standards which each national/regional association is recommended to adopt to give effect to each Specific Key Principle.

 The ACIIA Principles seek to ensure the highest ethical conduct of investment analysts.
-Primarily, these principles are directed at investment analysts which are members of ACIIA associations, but they aim at setting standards for everyone of the profession, thus contributing to the integrity of global capital markets as a whole.
+Primarily, these principles are directed at investment analysts who are members of ACIIA associations, but they aim at setting standards for everyone in the profession, thus contributing to the integrity of global capital markets as a whole.

 1. Honesty, Integrity, and Fairness Investment analysts shall observe high standards of honesty, integrity, and fairness in dealings with clients, prospective clients, and others related to professional activities, so as to enhance public confidence in the profession.

 2. Reasonable Care and Diligence Investment analysts shall perform their professional activities with reasonable care, prudence and diligence.

 3. Interests of Clients First Investment analysts shall always act in the best interests of their clients and prospective clients, and place the interests of clients and prospective clients before their own or that of their employers, or those of any third party.

 4. Independence and Objectivity Investment analysts shall take reasonable care to maintain independence and objectivity and to make fair judgments in performing their professional activities.

 5. Professional Competence Investment analysts shall continuously strive to maintain and improve their professional competence.